solidjs/solid-docs-legacy/langs/en/api/api.md

 ### Updating Stores

 Changes can take the form of function that passes previous state and returns new state or a value.
 Objects are always shallowly merged.
 Set values to `undefined` to delete them from the Store.
-In Typescript, you can delete a value by using a non-null assertion, like `undefined!`.
+In TypeScript, you can delete a value by using a non-null assertion, like `undefined!`.

 ```js
 const [state, setState] = createStore({